oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 # How to setup a oVirt DWH development environment

-## Install the Talend Open Studio and import the project
+## Install Talend Open Studio and import the project

 *   Clone the git repository.
 *   Download and install the latest Talend Open Studio version.